The Number That Gets Announced and the Number That Matters

 Former Chief Statistician Pronab Sen has criticised the continued use of outdated norms, calling it a blow to the credibility of such assessments.

-What Has Already Been Tried
+What Has Already Been Built

 MGNREGA (the rural jobs scheme, active since 2006) promises 100 days of paid work per year to any rural household that wants it.
 With over 25 crore registered workers, the budget this year is Rs 86,000 crore - roughly $10 billion.

-How Other Countries Fixed This
+How Other Countries Accelerated Out of Poverty

 Vietnam is the most instructive comparison.
 In 1986, Vietnam launched Doi Moi reforms, dismantling its planned economy, opening to international markets, and initiating pro-business reforms.
 The country was then among the poorest in Asia.